Thomas10111/CarND-LaneLines-P1/writeup.md

 - processing speed

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggest Possible Improvements to your Pipeline

 By changing the required quality of the detected lines a factor how certain the lane detection pipeline is can be used for further decision making.
 Currently only minimum required length is changed, this mechanism can be extended to play around with different parameters to get the highest certainty of the detected lines,